INMOTION HOSTING, INC.

 Effective Date: January 1, 2020

-This Privacy Notice for California Residents supplements the information contained in INMOTION HOSTING, INC.’s (“we,” “us,” “our” or “Company”) privacy.inmotionhosting.com and applies solely to all visitors, users, and others who reside in the State of California (”consumers” or “you”).
-We adopt this notice to comply with the California Consumer Privacy Act of 2018 (“CCPA”) and any terms defined in the CCPA have the same meaning when used in this notice.
+This Privacy Notice for European Union (EU) and European Economic Area (EEA) Residents supplements the information contained in INMOTION HOSTING, INC.’s (“we,” “us,” “our” or “Company”) privacy.inmotionhosting.com and applies solely to all visitors, users, and others who reside in the the European Union or the European Economic Area (”consumers” or “you”).
+We adopt this notice to comply with the General Data Protection Regulation (“GDPR”) and any terms defined in the GDPR have the same meaning when used in this notice.

 Information We Collect